 Why Most Resolutions Fail

 Most resolutions depend on motivation and inspiration.
 And for a few weeks, those 2 traits can take you surprisingly far.
-Unfortunately, motivation, inspiration, and willpower are all in limited supply.
-Much like a gas tank, eventually, you hit empty, and that’s why so many people watch their resolutions fall apart at the same time.
+Unfortunately for human beings, motivation, inspiration, and willpower are all in limited supply.
+Much like a gas tank, eventually, you hit empty, and that’s why so many people fail and end up watching their resolutions fall apart at the same time.

 If you were to break it down farther, there are 4 reasons why most resolutions have such a low likelihood of success.

 Most people shoot for the moon with their resolutions.
 It’s great to dream big when you're setting goals, but, if you’re serious about achieving your goals, psychology research shows that these “moonshot” approaches to goal-setting are the least likely to succeed.

 When you aim for something you really want but have yet to achieve (like most resolutions), there’s a part of you (and, really, anyone) that doubts whether it can happen.
 And self-doubt triggers self-protective strategies and self-destructive behaviors that prevent you from succeeding prematurely so it’s easier to process and understand how you fell short of your goal.

 Think about it: if pursuit stops after 1-month, it’s much easier to rationalize if you work hard for 12 months and still don’t achieve your goals.
 The fear of failure is powerful and becomes more prominent the bigger (and more unrealistic) the goal feels.

 A great goal needs to be backed-up by extreme focus.
 If you’re going to set an unspecific goal — I want to lose 20 pounds — then, you’re setting the stage for disappointment.
 Goals are outcomes.
 Better goals focus on processes, and, more importantly, a plan of action.

 When you lack clarity, it’s harder to know when your seemingly innocent daily behaviors are actually undercutting your goals.